Gold Dust Woman

-Background
+Recording

+"Gold Dust Woman" originally started as a folk song, but Nicks sought a darker arrangement as production on the song progressed.
+Nicks presented the song to Buckingham on an acoustic guitar and remarked that the band began recording the song two days later.
+Ken Caillat, who produced the Rumours album, remarked that the song "evolved slowly" and that "the basic track was very simple, kind of like a folk song.
+Stevie wanted it to grow.
+It just kind of snuck up on you.
+The next thing I knew it was getting kind of creepy."
+In its original demo form, the song was nearly eight minutes long and consisted of a few alternating piano chords and vocals.
+It was the third song the band worked on for the Rumours album.

+For basic tracking, Mick Fleetwood was on drums, John McVie played his recently acquired Alembic bass guitar, Lindsey Buckingham used a Stratocaster, Christine McVie played a Fender Rhodes electric piano, and Stevie Nicks laid down a rough vocal.
+For a couple of early takes, Nicks played the piano instead, although she moved exclusively to vocals once Christine McVie was more familiar with the song's structure.
+They recorded eight takes, but none of them were satisfactory.

+On February 14, the band resumed work on "Gold Dust Woman" and recorded another seven takes, with the fourth being deemed the best.
+During this batch of takes, Fleetwood mounted a cowbell on his drum kit, replacing the hi-hat.
+Several months later, while the rest of the band was away on vacation, Buckingham overdubbed some parts on a Dobro, a type of resonator guitar.
+Caillat placed masking tape near the guitar's sound hole and used ECM-50 and AKG C-451 microphones to record the instrument.
+He then boosted the upper-mid frequencies and attenuated the lower frequencies so that the instrument would cut through the mix.

 The take chosen for release on the 1977 Rumours album was reportedly recorded at 4 a.m., after a long night of attempts in the studio.
 Just before and during the final take, Stevie Nicks had wrapped her head (though not mouth) with a black scarf, veiling her senses to tap memories and emotions.
-Many unusual instruments were used in the recording, including an electric harpsichord with a jet phaser, which was marked with tape so Mick Fleetwood could play the right notes.
+Many unusual instruments were used in the recording, including an electric harpsichord with a jet phaser.
+The keys of the harpsichord were marked with tape so Mick Fleetwood could play the right notes.
 To accentuate Nicks's vocals, Fleetwood broke sheets of glass.
-According to producer Ken Caillat "He [Fleetwood] was wearing goggles and coveralls — it was pretty funny.
+According to Caillat, "He [Fleetwood] was wearing goggles and coveralls — it was pretty funny.
 He just went mad, bashing glass with this big hammer.
 He tried to do it on cue, but it was difficult.
 Eventually, we said, 'Just break the glass,' and we fit it all in."

-The song's title, "Gold Dust Woman", comes from Gold Dust Lane, a street in Wickenburg, Arizona where Nicks spent time as a child.

-Slant Magazine critic Barry Walsh described the song as finding Nicks "at her folky (not flaky) best with one of her most poignant character studies".